Sugar-Free Pumpkin Spice Creamer Recipe

-If you can’t find a pumpkin spice blend in-store, make your own by stirring together:
+If you can’t find a pumpkin spice blend in-store, make your own by stirring them together:

-Serve an 8 fl oz strong brewed black coffee in a coffee mug.
+Serve eight ounces of strong-brewed black coffee in a coffee mug.
 Top with 3-4 tablespoons of coffee creamer at room temperature.

 This prevents the coffee from cooling down too fast by adding an ultracold creamer into it.

-When you crave a pumpkin spice Frappuccino, warm 8 oz. black coffee and release the frozen pumpkin spice creamer ice cube into it for a cold pumpkin spice latte.
+When you crave a pumpkin spice Frappuccino, warm eight ounces of black coffee and release the frozen pumpkin spice creamer ice cube into it for a cold pumpkin spice latte.

-If you didn’t freeze the creamer. add 10 ice cubes in your hot brewed coffee and pour the cold pumpkin spice coffee creamer on top
+If you didn’t freeze the creamer, add ten ice cubes to your hot brewed coffee and pour the cold pumpkin spice coffee creamer on top.

 I love to create keto coffee for my breakfast as a comforting pick-me-up morning drink.
 Below I listed my other hot keto coffee drinks for you to try.